 As our income syndications can run for several years, from time to time investors do wish to sell and an active trading market has developed within these ventures.
 When shares become available in the income syndicates they are invariably taken up rapidly, usually by existing investors within that syndicate, who welcome the opportunity to increase their holding in a syndication which is nearer to maturity and resale than at the time of their original investment.
 In normal market conditions, the transfer can usually be completed within two weeks - thus giving liquidity which is far greater than in the direct property market.

 Syndicate Investment Returns

 With its inherent low risk status, we believe that prime commercial property investment returns should be between two and three times Money Market Rates, dependent upon whether interest rates are low or high in the cycle.
-With a current base rate of 0.75% and three month LIBOR around 1.25%, Commercial Mortgage Rates circa 3.5% and minimal inflation, appropriate returns would presently be circa 5/6% per annum compound, although Ratcliffes strive to do better than the industry average.
+With current nominal base rate, Commercial Mortgage Rates circa 3.5% and minimal inflation, appropriate returns would presently be circa 5/6% per annum compound, although Ratcliffes strive to do better than the industry average.

 112 properties held in 85 syndicates were acquired in geared syndicates, where mortgage finance enhanced the performance.
 Over an averaged ownership period of 4.92 years, returns averaged 77.67% on capital employed, with an averaged annual compound return of 22.65%.

 Many of our Investors prefer our cash syndications which, with no borrowings, have a lower risk profile and provide a reliable income stream.
 For Investors now in drawdown from their Pension Funds these syndicates are an attractive structure.
 We have resold 87 such properties held in 83 syndicates, after an average ownership period of 3.88 years, achieving an averaged return on cash invested of 53.44%, and an averaged annual compound return of 16.79%.